- Dr Jeevan Sharma

 Research Day: Monday

-I have broad interests in changing norms and forms of international development, global health, human rights and humanitarian response; labour migration and border crossing; society, culture and politics of South Asia; and socio-economic-political transition in Nepal and the Himalaya.
+I have broad interests in a) changing norms and forms of international development, global health, human rights and humanitarian response; b) labour migration, border crossing and citizenship; society, c) culture and politics of South Asia; and d) socio-economic-political transition in Nepal and the Himalaya.

 Current externally funded research projects

-From the margins: Exploring Low-income Migrant Workers' Access to Basic Services and Protection in the context of India's Urban Transformation, ESRC, May 2018-May 2020 (other members of the research team include Anuj Kapilashrami and Patrcia Jeffery in Edinburgh, and Radhika Chopra in Delhi University).
+Principal Investigator: From the margins: Exploring Low-income Migrant Workers' Access to Basic Services and Protection in the context of India's Urban Transformation, ESRC-ICSSR, May 2018-May 2020 (other members of the research team include Anuj Kapilashrami and Patrcia Jeffery in Edinburgh, and Radhika Chopra in Delhi University).

 Journal Articles (most recent)